 Warning Signs of Physical Heat Distress

 A common sign is a change in behavior, such as bullying, pecking each other, or pacing.
 When uncomfortable from the heat your chickens will hold their wings out from their body, pant, or both.
 Extremely dangerous signs of heat exhaustion are when your chickens become lethargic, pale, disoriented, or stumbling.
-This is when you must act quick.
-At this point, it is best submerge the bird in a large bucket or tub with WARM water.
+This is when you must act quickly.
+At this point, it is best to submerge the bird in a large bucket or tub with WARM water.
 Place the bird in a shady, preferably grassy spot SEPARATE from the other chickens.
 If at all possible a fan is very helpful.
 I do NOT suggest bringing the bird into the house where it is cooler.

 Quick Fix Fluids

 An excellent source of fluids on a hot summer day is watermelon!
-If you have a large flock, simply cut a watermelon in half, set it on the ground and let them feast.
+If you have a large flock, simply cut a watermelon in half, set it on the ground, and let them feast.
 They will pick it clean and love every minute of it!
 Another option is adding electrolytes to your chicken’s water sources, you’ll find this product at your local feed store.

 Feed & Diet

 Hay and straw hold heat, a better choice in summer is shavings or sand.
 Keep the coop and nest boxes clean, chicken droppings also produce unwanted heat.
-If you have broodies, make sure there is a convenient water source nearby her nest and plenty of ventilation.
+If you have broodies, make sure there is a convenient water source nearby and plenty of ventilation.
 A fan to help move the air around your birds is extremely beneficial.

 The rule of thumb is starter crumbles or pellets until the first egg.
 Young birds are often uninterested in table scraps, but there are a few other nutritious feed sources they will eat… and actually like.
-After the first 3 weeks it’s just fine to introduce a bit of grass, this is a good way to keep chicks busy, especially if they are beginning to peck each other.
+After the first 3 weeks, it’s just fine to introduce a bit of grass, this is a good way to keep chicks busy, especially if they are beginning to peck each other.
 Just make sure to sprinkle grit around to help with digestion.
 At about 4 months old, I introduce hemp seed and rolled oats just to add a little extra nutrients to my young pullets diet.
 For no particular reason other than they like chicken scratch, I add that too.
 I don’t recommend adding this mix to their starter feed, they will only make a mess trying to pick out all the good stuff.
 I always feed supplements and treats in a separate hanging feeder.
 Liquid supplements mixed in their feed is certainly a plus, and I do use them for my Silkies, but they like hemp seed better and it’s a great source of protein containing a wide variety of vitamins and minerals.
 However, it should be fed sparingly because of the high-fat content.